Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 - Do not wear expensive clothing or accessories.

-- Criminals are less likely to victimize upper floors of buildings, so avoid accommodations on the ground floor or immediately next to the stairs.
+- Avoid accommodations on the ground floor or immediately next to the stairs, and lock all doors and windows.

-- If confronted, give up all valuables and do not resist attackers.
+- If confronted in a robbery, give up all valuables and do not resist attackers.
+Resistance can escalate to violence and result in injury or death.

 Although terrorism is a worldwide threat and can be a major cause of concern to travelers, it should be seen in context.
-In 2013, 17 private US citizens were killed in terrorist attacks, 7 were injured, and 12 were held as hostages.
-All of these incidents took place in 8 nations, 5 of which have ongoing civil wars or major insurgencies.
+In 2014, 24 private US citizens were killed in terrorist attacks overseas, 8 were injured, and 3 were kidnapped.
 Although threats of this type cannot be totally eliminated, travelers can lower the chance they will be a victim through knowledge and planning:

 - Look out for unattended packages or bags in public places and other crowded areas.